Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Introduction

 \subsection{Test bed and benchmark cases}

 \supermuc\ \cite{supermuc}, which is installed at Leibniz Supercomputing Center (LRZ)\footnote{\url{http://www.lrz.de/english/}} in Garching near Munich, is a tier-0 PRACE\footnote{\url{http://www.prace-ri.eu/}} system and one of the main federal compute resources in Germany.
 It is built from a number of 512-node ``islands,'' with a fully non-blocking fat tree FDR10 InfiniBand connectivity inside each island.
 A compute node comprises two Intel Sandy Bridge (``SNB'') EP (Xeon E5-2680) eight-core processors with a base clock frequency of 2.7\,\GHZ.
-The actual clock speed of the processors can be influenced by a so-called ``energy tag,'' which is supplied upon LoadLeveler job submission, together with a parameter specifying how much performance degradation the user wants to tolerate for their job.
-A heuristic-based mechanism based on hardware performance counter measurements of the user's previous jobs with the same energy tag then sets the clock frequency for the job.
-Since \supermuc\ does not easily allow an arbitrary frequency setting, and the ``turbo mode'' feature of the Intel processors cannot be used at all, all single-node benchmark tests were run on a standalone Sandy Bridge EP node with the same type of CPU and otherwise similar characteristics.
+The actual clock speed of the processors can be set at job submission time, but the ``turbo mode'' feature of the Intel processors cannot be used.
+Consequently, all single-node benchmark tests were run on a standalone Sandy Bridge EP node with the same type of CPU and otherwise similar characteristics.
+Due to the ccNUMA memory architecture, the memory bandwidth scales perfectly from one to two sockets in a node.

 The Intel Fortran/C compiler 13.1 and Intel MPI 4.1 were used in all cases.
-The operating system on \supermuc\ is SuSE SLES11.
+The operating system on \supermuc\ was SuSE SLES11.
 Each MPI process was explicitly pinned to its physical core using \verb|sched_setaffinity()| within the code.
 All benchmarks were run inside a single island to guarantee that communication is performed through the fully non-blocking fat tree.